-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
+There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
 This can cause failed blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.
 What Does a Furnace Tune-Up Include?

 4. Does the Furnace Have Electricity?

 - Pilot and gas pressure adjustment.
-As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to return these elements to the designed specifications.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure as needed to return these elements to the designed specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Many furnace filters need to be swapped out at least every three months, which can improve efficiency and prevent operational problems.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Most furnace filters need to be swapped out at least every three months, which can improve efficiency and prevent operational problems.

 - Written assessment.
-Quality HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the coming year.
+Quality HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next year.
 This insightful information can help you determine the current condition of your furnace and outline ways to lower your energy bills.

 5. Is the Furnace Switch Working Properly?

-All furnaces have a power switch (just like a light switch) either on the furnace or on a nearby wall.
+All furnaces have a power switch (that resembles a light switch) either on the furnace or on a wall close by.
 Flip the switch and wait two minutes to see if it helps to turn the furnace on.
 Also confirm that all access panels and doors on the furnace are completely closed.